cloudbytestorage/automation-core/README.md

 ## Why ?

 I saw a dire need to automate use-cases fast minus errors.
-I saw my colleagues resorting to programming and learning the essence of programming, designing their automation scripts, and so on.
+I saw my automation colleagues resorting to programming and learning the essence of programming, designing their automation scripts, and so on.
 I felt there was a gap to execute the test cases & come out with the results at a pace required by the organization.
-I could feel this as another dev project.
-Obviously, they had limited their choice of tools to a single programming language.
+I could feel this as another dev project than bridging the needs of dev & ops.
+Obviously, we had limited our choice of tools to a single programming language (i.e. scripting the test cases using this language).

 ## Details